dgacitua/leticia/README.md

 1. Install the required dependencies (instructions are available below)
 2. Install PM2 globally for Node.js: `npm install -g pm2`
-3. On LETICIA's repository root directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
+3. On LETICIA's repository `src/` directory, copy `.env.example`, rename it as `.env` and edit the file to customize Environment Variables (if needed)
-4. On root directory, run `npm install` and then run `npm run clean && npm run build`
+4. On `src/` directory, run `npm install` and then run `npm run clean && npm run build`
-5. On root directory, run LETICIA with PM2: `pm2 start ecosystem.config.js`
+5. On `src/` directory, run LETICIA with PM2: `pm2 start ecosystem.config.js`, other actions that can be performed with PM2 to control the plaform on production are available on the [PM2 documentation](https://pm2.keymetrics.io/docs/usage/application-declaration/)

 ### Installing required dependencies